emissary-ingress/emissary/reference/ambassador-with-aws.md

 When running an ELB in L4 mode, you will need to listen on two ports to redirect all incoming HTTP requests to HTTPS.
 The first port will listen for HTTP traffic to redirect to HTTPS, while the second port will listen for HTTPS traffic.

 Let's say,
-- port 80 on the load balancer forwards requests to port 8080 on Ambassador
+- port 80 on the load balancer forwards requests to port 8080 on Ambassador Edge Stack
-- port 443 on the load balancer forwards requests to port 8443 on Ambassador
+- port 443 on the load balancer forwards requests to port 8443 on Ambassador Edge Stack